DataLabTechTV/datalabtechtv.github.io/content/posts/labstore-part-4-iam-service/index.md

 ---
 title: "LabStore - Part 4 - Building an Object Store in Go: IAM - Identity and Access Management"
-description: Building an IAM service on top of SQLite in Go.
+description: Building an IAM service on top of SQLite in Go, from config handling to proper secret encryption.
 date: 2025-12-23T12:00:00+0100
 categories: [Software Engineering]
 tags: [iam, s3, go, object-store, aws, authentication, video]